vchavda22/ds_CarPrice_Audi/README.md

    * engine size

    Using these additional paramters, the model performance was measured again for Multiple Linear Regression and Random Forrest.
-   The data was split into train and test sets with a test size of 30% this time round.
+   The data was split into train and test sets with a test size of 30%.

    * Linear Regression : MAE = 3.1 (R^2 = 0.84)
    * Random Forest : MAE = 1.7 (R^2 = 0.95)